earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/get-to-know-r/2017-01-25-R05-missing-data-in-r.md

 return the value `NA` if the data you are working with include missing or nodata values.

 Returning NA values allows you to see that you have missing data in your dataset.
 You can then decide how you want to handle the missing data.
-If you add the argument `na.rm=TRUE` to calculate the result while ignoring the missing values.
+Youcan add the argument `na.rm=TRUE` to calculate the result while ignoring the missing values.